fgrandel/meteor-versioning/README.md

      with one entry per non-default property in the props option.
      The key of each entry is the name of the property to be specified.
-The value is a object that contains the following entries:
+The value is an object that contains the following entries:
      - `type`: One of '[{}]' or '[*]'.
 The former
        represents a versioned list of subdocuments